Phyllis Richman: Career

 Richman began her career as a food critic at the Baltimore Jewish Times, where she worked for two years.
 In 1976 she was hired by The Washington Post and served as that newspaper's restaurant critic until her retirement in 2000.
 She was the first woman to hold that position.
-She also served as the newspaper's Food Editor from 1980-1987.
+She also served as the newspaper's Food Editor from 1980 to 1987.
 Her nationally syndicated weekly column "Richman's Table" appeared from 1985 to 1989.
-Between 1973 and 1980 she wrote several other columns, including one on feeding children (1973–1976), "Try It" (1974–1980), and "Turning Tables", which appeared in the Washington Post Magazine from 1976 to 1980, and in the Washington Post Weekend section from 1980-1990.
+Between 1973 and 1980 she wrote several other columns, including one on feeding children (1973–1976), "Try It" (1974–1980), and "Turning Tables", which appeared in the Washington Post Magazine from 1976 to 1980, and in the Washington Post Weekend section from 1980 to 1990.
 As a restaurant critic, Richman "kept a low profile, was rarely photographed, and often wore a silk scarf over the bottom of her face when she went out in public".

 Until her retirement, Richman served on the James Beard Restaurant Awards committee and also on the International Association of Culinary Professionals Cookbook Awards executive committee, as well as on the editorial board of Gastronomica: The Journal of Food and Culture.

 Richman turned to prose in the mid-1990s, publishing her first culinary murder mystery, The Butter Did It: A Gastronomic Tale of Love and Murder, in 1997.
 Publishers Weekly reviewed it: "Richman's prose is as smooth and easy to swallow as premium ice cream...
 She brings a welcome angle and authenticity to the expanding menu of culinary mysteries."